AdaCore/spark2014/docs/ug/gnatprove.rst

    valid refinement of the allocator's data.
 The refinement relation is verified only once, as a postcondition of the ``Model`` function.
-The functional contracts on modifying procedures as well as the refinement relation are straightforward and can be verified easily with one prover (CVC4) and a 1 second timeout.
+The functional contracts on modifying procedures as well as the refinement relation are straightforward and can be verified easily at level 2 in a few seconds.

  * ``List_Allocator`` introduces a free list to access more efficiently the first available resource.
 Here not every possible state of the allocator